 What is the Direct Registration System (DRS) and why should every investor know about it?

-The Direct Registration System allows any company that issues stock to use a third-party company to maintain a stockholder record of exactly which investors own each and every share that exists.
+The Direct Registration System (DRS) allows any company that issues stock to use a third-party company to maintain a stockholder record of exactly which investors own each and every share that exists.
 It can be compared to a digital stock certification.
 GameStop chose Computershare as their third-party company or “transfer agent”.
-They're the transfer agent for many companies and have been in business since 1978.
+They're the transfer agent for over 6,000 US companies and have been in business since 1978.

 Computershare is the chosen transfer agent of over a third of the US Stock Market e.g.:

 Overstock (they offered the first crypto dividend)

 The Distribution of Shares

 Before computers paper certificates were mailed to you - the investor - with your actual name printed on every share you own.
 Nowadays book entries are used in place of paper certificates.
 Originally, this was intended purely to speed up the process and get rid of unnecessary paperwork.
 The institutions created to handle the book entries and clearing of trades have, over the course of the few decades, merged into a single private organization known as the DTCC (Depository Trust and Clearing Corporation).